-For calibration with cells, the calibration curves obtained during the three days (see Sects.
+For calibration with cells we fitted a 2nd order twodimensional polynomial to the optical density images of the calibration cells (the areas with structures from reflections were removed from the fit; see Sect.
+5.1).
+From these 2-D-polynomials we created reflection-free AA images.
+The residual between the 2-D fits and the optical density images were usually below an optical density of 0.005 in the areas without reflection structures, thus leading to an uncertainty of approximately 5% for the calibration curves.
+The AA value for the calibration curves was then calculated in the same area as the DOAS FOV in order to be able to compare the two methods.
+The calibration curves obtained during the three days (see Sects.
 6.3.2, 6.3.3 and 6.3.4) differ very little for all of the measurements.
-The slope of linear fits to the calibration cell AA/SO $2$ CD pairs varied by only about ~ 1 % during the entire measurement period.
-This indicates that the instrument was very stable and exhibited a nearly constant sensitivity towards SO $2$ calibration cells (at close proximity to the instrument).
+The slope of linear fits to the calibration cell AA/SO2 CD pairs varied by only about ~ 1 % during the entire measurement period.
+This indicates that the instrument was very stable and exhibited a nearly constant sensitivity towards SO2 calibration cells (at close proximity to the instrument).